Powering the energy needs of tomorrow

 It’s certainly not a secret that most of mankind’s enterprises and activities need to be decarbonized and therefore electrified.
 The world’s electricity generation needs to increase to address demand and replace fossil fuel electricity generation and fossil fuel use in the industry.

-Beyond pure generation, we will need to move all of these electrons from regions of abundant renewable sources to regions of high demand, while applying new technologies, making power systems resilient to new climate imperatives, and using digitization to drive efficiency and avoid waste.
+Beyond pure generation, we will need to move all of these electrons from regions of abundant renewable sources to regions of high demand, while applying new technologies, making power systems resilient to new climate imperatives, and using digitalization to drive efficiency and avoid waste.
 How energy has been generated, distributed, and used over the past century faces an imperative of continuous and radical change for the next hundred years, at least.

 When it comes to power generation, we are identifying opportunities to deploy electricity beyond traditional limits, integrating increasing levels of reliable power into the grid while lowering greenhouse gas emissions, providing low-emitting baseload sources of energy, and incorporating renewable power by implementing hybrid systems to reduce coal and diesel power generation.
 Power systems will integrate many more sources and will inherently become more complex, a challenge we are prepared to face.